National Bank Direct Brokerage Review 2026

 The online platform is one area NBDB has had to consistently work on improving to stay competitive as a top online brokerage in Canada.

-Recently it has invested in developing a new online platform that is more user-friendly, as well as offers more bells and whistles than their former platform.
+Over time, it has invested in developing a new online platform that is more user-friendly, as well as offers more bells and whistles than their former platform iterations.

-Now NBDB’s platform offers customization, comparison tools, help users easily track their top performing investments, allows for the creation of up to 10 watchlists, and access a wealth of tools from their Trading Central section.
+Currently, NBDB’s platform offers customization, comparison tools, helps users easily track their top performing investments, allows for the creation of up to 10 watchlists, and provides access to a wealth of tools from their Trading Central section.

 Trading Central offers customers 3 tools for no annual fee.
 You will have access to NBDB’s Value Analyzer, with which you can look at valuation and company data, which can give you insight into potentially undervalued companies.